If You’re Making Bread, You Should Know the Different Types of Yeasts

 Wild Yeast

 Let’s start at the beginning.
-Thousands of different yeasts thrive in nature and, surprise surprise, our homes.
+Thousands of different yeasts thrive in nature and – surprise, surprise – our homes.
 All yeast really needs is a medium for it to start congregating – this is where the sourdough starter comes in – some flour and water and voilá, a few days later you have your live culture.
 In order to keep it alive, it needs to be ‘fed’ twice a day or weekly, so that the yeast can remain alive.
 Wild yeast likes to be in warm spots while it’s still growing, but once you have enough and you won’t be making any bread any time soon, that’s when it can move to the fridge.
 Once in the fridge, it only needs to be fed weekly.

-You might be wondering why even bother with wild yeast when you can buy packets from the shops… well, before we get into the differences between packet yeast, you should know why wild yeast might be preferred in some baking recipes.
-It all boils down to texture and flavour.
-Bread or other baked goods that have been made with wild yeast is incomparable; the flavours are layered and complex and the texture is ‘poofier’ and easier to chew.
+Bread or other baked goods that have been made with wild yeast is incomparable; the flavours are layered and complex, and the texture is ‘poofier’ and easier to chew.
 This is why baking aficionados keep a sourdough starter in a jar in the back of their fridge at all times.

 How To Make Your Own Starter

 If you haven’t been lucky enough to get passed down a sourdough starter, fear not.
 Making a starter is not that complicated.
 Wild yeast is present in all flour, so cultivating it at home is easy.
-Simply combine white bread flour and whole grain flour with water and let it sit at a warm room temperature for 24 hours.
+Simply combine white bread flour and whole grain flour with water, and let it sit at a warm room temperature for 24 hours.
 On the second day, discard a little bit and add more flour and water.
 By the third day, bubbles will start to form in the starter, which means it’s now time to begin two feedings a day.

-In order to keep it alive, you have to continue to feed the starter with fresh flour and water and let it sit in a warm spot, preferably in direct sunlight.
+In order to keep it alive, you have to continue to feed the starter with fresh flour and water; let it sit in a warm spot, preferably in direct sunlight.
 Think of the starter as a Tamagotchi, so kind of like a pet that needs to be fed in order to survive.
-Once the starter has been fed twice daily for a couple of days, it should be almost foamy and a different kind of bubbly.
+Once the starter has been fed twice daily for a couple of days, it should be almost foamy, and a different kind of bubbly.
 This means the starter is ready for use.

 Unlike a starter that has been kept out of the fridge, you need to do some prep a couple of days before you start baking your bread.
 You need to take your starter out of the fridge and start feeding it twice a day for several days before you can bake.
 Once it starts looking healthy and alive again, you can use it to make some delicious baked goods.